oist/Usiigaci/README.md

 # Usiigaci: Label-free instance-aware cell tracking under phase contrast microscopy using Mask R-CNN
 **Hsieh-Fu Tsai<sup>1,2</sup>, Joanna Gajda<sup>3</sup>, Tyler F.W.
 Sloan<sup>4</sup>, Andrei Rares<sup>5</sup>, and Amy Q. Shen<sup>1</sup>**

-<sup>1</sup>Micro/Bio/Nanofluidics Unit, Okinawa Institute of Science and Technology Graduate University, Okinawa Japan
+<sup><sup>1</sup>Micro/Bio/Nanofluidics Unit, Okinawa Institute of Science and Technology Graduate University, Okinawa Japan</sup>

-<sup>2</sup>Research Fellow of Japan Society of Promotion for Science
+<sup><sup>2</sup>Research Fellow of Japan Society of Promotion for Science</sup>

-<sup>3</sup>AGH University of Science and Technology, Krakow, Poland
+<sup><sup>3</sup>AGH University of Science and Technology, Krakow, Poland</sep>

-<sup>4</sup>Quorumetrix Solutions, Canada
+<sup><sup>4</sup>Quorumetrix Solutions, Canada</sup>

-<sup>5</sup>ImagineA, The Netherlands
+<sup><sup>5</sup>ImagineA, The Netherlands</sup>

 ![T98G microscopy](https://github.com/oist/Usiigaci/blob/master/Demo/T98Gelectrotaxis-1.gif)
 ![T98G results from Usiigaci](https://github.com/oist/Usiigaci/blob/master/Demo/T98Gmask-3.gif)

-[Usiigaci, ウシーガチ, /ushigachi/](http://ryukyu-lang.lib.u-ryukyu.ac.jp/srnh/details.php?ID=SN03227) in Ryukyuan language means "tracing", "透き写し" in Japanese，*i.e.* drawing the outline of objects based on a template.
+Usiigaci, [ウシーガチ](http://ryukyu-lang.lib.u-ryukyu.ac.jp/srnh/details.php?ID=SN03227), **ushigachi** in Hepburn romanization, in Ryukyuan language means "tracing", "透き写し" in Japanese，*i.e.* drawing the outline of objects based on a template.
 The process is essentially what we do: following the morphology and position of cells under microscope, analyze how cell respond upon environmental perturbation in the microenvironment.
 However, this process is bloody tedious if done by human, and now we developed a pipeline using the famous Mask R-CNN to do this for us.
 Letting us not only track objects by their position but also track how their morphology changes through time.

 Zernike's phase contrast microscopy is a brightfield microscopy technique developed by Frits Zernike and by inventing the phase contrast technique, he won the 1953 Nobel Prize for physics.
 Phase contrast microscopy is favored by biologists because it translates the phase difference caused by cell components into amplitude thus making these transparent structures more visible.
 Also, in comparison to differential interference contrast microscopy, phase contrast microscopy works without problems with different substrates especially on plastics that are highly birefringent.